google/WebFundamentals/src/content/en/updates/2019/08/get-started-with-gpu-compute-on-the-web.md

 ### Read result matrix

-Reading the result matrix is as easy as calling `gpuReadBuffer.mapReadAsync()` and logging the `ArrayBuffer` returned by the resulting promise.
+Reading the result matrix is as easy as calling `gpuReadBuffer.mapAsync()` with `GPUMapMode.READ` and waiting for the returning promise to resolve which indicates the GPU buffer is now mapped.
+At this point, it is possible to get the mapped range with `gpuReadBuffer.getMappedRange()`.

 <figure>
   <img src="/web/updates/images/2019/08/matrix-multiplication-result.jpg"